MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 For this reason, when we want to switch the user to another chain in the Dapp, we can combine the `wallet_addEthereumChain` and `wallet_switchEthereumChain` methods in a try / catch.

-Let's take a look at the code yu might write in order to add/switch the Ethereum chain to Polygon Mainnet in a React component:
+Let's take a look at how to add/switch the Ethereum chain to Polygon Mainnet in a React component:

 ```javascript
 import { useContext } from 'react'